X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/object/evententry.md

 ## CHUNK & GC Models
 These two types are exported as actual models in the event.
 The types export the model corresponding to their name (read more [here](../../assetinfo/model_formats.md)).

-Additionaly, these get extra attributes to set, documented below.
+Additionally, these get extra attributes to set, documented below.

 ### Shadow Model
-You can set a shadow model to be used for GC shadow casting. **MAKE SURE THE ARMATURE IS SET UP IDENTICALLY**, as the exact same animation will be applied as to the base model!
+You can set a shadow model to be used for GC shadow casting. **MAKE SURE THE ARMATURE IS SET UP IDENTICALLY**, as the exact same animation will be applied to the base model!

 ### Layer
 This was added in the ports, and is used to adjust the rendering order for transparent models.
-Increasing the layer makes the model draw later then those at lower layers.
+Increasing the layer makes the model draw later than those at lower layers.

 <figure class="align-right" markdown>
 ![How the Blare Effect should've looked like](../../img/ui_blare_effect.gif)